OrderedSet86/garden-of-grind-doc/pages/reaching_lv.md

 # Thaumcraft Research

 Thaumcraft progression at this point is very awkward, so we’ll pull some tricks from [Stone Age Thaumcraft](https://docs.google.com/document/d/1VF9HJPsaJasY_V_3OeJOX5RIRzGx5Xjfr-iBzzjfZGU/edit).
-In particular, we can obtain a profane wand from a heretic villager, or wand drop from killing a Pech Mage, and we can get a bookshelf trade from a librarian villager.
+In particular, we can obtain a profane wand from a heretic villager, or a wand drop from killing a Pech Mage, and we can get a bookshelf trade from a librarian villager.
 This allows us to obtain a **Thaumonomicon**.
 We can also obtain **Scribing Tools**:

 1. Feathers (drops from chickens and some sniper skeleton mobs)
 2. Ink sacs (squid spawns - should happen quite fast in a void world)
 3. Glass bottle (drops from witches)
 4. Rubber round (rubber is craftable from XP buckets and steam machines)

 With these two tools and paper from IC2 sugar cane, we can make researches.
 For Thaumcraft lazullia, you need:

 1. [Thaumic Bases] Metalleat
 2. [Thaumic Bases] Basic Plants

+(Quick tip: You can bookmark a research, swap worlds to a creative one that has all the Thaumcraft research and aspects by clicking the Cheater's Thaumonomicon, and easily check what aspects you need by placing it in a research table.
+It won't complete it, but you can minimise making extra aspects until you have a proper source.)

-But wait… how do you do the researches??
-You have only a few primals when starting out in your thaumcraft journey, if you lack a Pech or Wizard villager to trade with for knowledge fragments, and you don’t have a thaumometer yet.
+But wait… how do you do the research??
+You have only a few primals when starting out in your thaumcraft journey, and you don’t have a thaumometer yet.
 Obtaining a thaumometer requires a diamond lens, which you can’t make until LV post lathe and cutting machine.
 But we haven’t even made LV circuits yet.
 Our answer is abusing an obscure mechanic: bonus points.
+(Alternatively, you can buy knowledge fragments from pechs and Wizard villagers, eating dried zombie brains, by killing a mob with the Elder Wisdom enchant on a weapon, which sometimes gives you the aspects of said mob, such as humanus from villagers, bestia from animals, alienis from eldritch guardians, etc., or from the warp effect, though it is infrequent and pretty slow.)

 ![](../assets/images/gog-bonus-points.png)

 Ever noticed these annoying shimmers in the top left of the aspects in the research table?
 Those are actually free research points!
 Every 30 seconds, each research table in the world will randomly select a block in a roughly 8x8x8 radius and check if it is in the whitelisted bonus points table.
 Most whitelisted blocks give what you would expect - ignis for lava, aqua for water, terra for cobblestone, etc. If you happen to have a bookcase in radius, any point can be added, even compound points (eg instrumentum).

 The bonus point is only spent when you are at 0 stored points for that aspect, and there is only 1 bonus point.
-This sounds useless, until you realize:
+This sounds useless, until you realise:

 1. Researches can be moved between tables while in progress
 2. The bonus points are stored **per table**, which means you can build up one of every point per table (assuming the tables are chunkloaded long enough).

-Using this, you are able to complete early researches.
+Using this, you are able to complete early research.
 To unlock new points that you would normally unlock using the thaumometer, just drag the primals onto each other to build the compound aspects.
 You can follow this chart, which has most aspects (except for the new ones Alastor has added):

 ![](../assets/images/gog-aspects-chart.png)